Bivvercode/Bivvercode/README.md

 ## Key Projects

 ### [E-commerce Backend](https://github.com/Bivvercode/ecommerce-backend)
-A comprehensive e-commerce backend designed to mimic real-world scenarios.
-This project serves as a learning tool for myself and others, providing a scalable backend that can be used by frontend developers to create their own mock frontends.
+E-commerce Backend is a comprehensive project designed to mimic real-world e-commerce scenarios.
+Developed primarily as a learning tool for myself, it also serves as an open resource for others to study, learn, and practice their backend development skills.
+The aim is to provide a robust and scalable backend solution that frontend developers can use to build their own mock frontends, enabling them to handle real-world situations without worrying about finding another backend to integrate with.

 **Features:**
 - User authentication and authorization